fnurl/dendron2logseq/README.md

 My use of Dendron has been quite limited feature-wise, which I am sort of happy for now, as this made creating a script for my needs easier.
 If you have a different or more advanced setup you might find this script lacking.
 Here are the limitations I can think of:

 - incorrect/unexpected markdown syntax may procduce unexpected results
-- parsing is done line by line, so if you use hard linebreaks in a paragraph, you will get one bullet point for each line
-- line base parsing also mean that e.g. wiki links that span over two or more lines will not be changed in any way
+- line based parsing of links and embeds: links/embeds that span over two or more lines will not be changed in any way
-- if you have indented code blocks the indentation level will be "reset" (the whole block, not the individual lines")
 - any special characters are left untouched in the file name (Logseq urlencodes special characters)
+- does not parse headings created with `---` or `===` following a line of text
+- does not handle ordered lists

+### Fixed

+- ~~if you have fenced code blocks in a nested list item the indentation level will be "reset" (the whole block, not the lines within the code block)~~ *Fixed: 2023-02-22*
+- ~~parsing is done line by line, so if you use hard linebreaks in a paragraph, you will get one bullet point for each line~~ *Fixed 2023-02-22*

 ## Backstory